 Filmed over a period of five years, Anthony Baxter’s documentary tells the disturbing story of Flint, Michigan and what happened when a change in the city’s water supply turned into a life-threatening environmental disaster.

 Determined to do their story justice, Baxter immersed himself in Flint (past and present).
-He spent hours on research and interviewed as many of the residents and key players as he could.
+He spent hours researching the story and interviewed as many of Flint's residents and key players as he could.
 He ended up with over 400 hours of footage.

 The resulting two hour documentary is an incredible record of a horrendous tragedy.
 The people of Flint recount their experiences (to keep clean, many are forced to boil bottled water and use baby wipes), share their health concerns and express their well-founded fears.